The Grammar section of Collins Latin Dictionary And Grammar explains as follows:

 Apollō Sōcratem sapientissimum jūdicāvit, Apollo adjudged Socrates the wisest man.

-3. In the Passive the Direct Object becomes the Subject, and the Predicate Accusative becomes Predicate Nominative (§ 168, 2, b): as,—
+a.
+Some Verbs, as reddō, usually admit only an Adjective as the Predicate Accusative.3.
+In the Passive the Direct Object becomes the Subject, and the Predicate Accusative becomes Predicate Nominative (§ 168, 2, b): as,—

 urbs Rōma vocāta est, the city was called Rome.